dkwasny/TotD-Dictionary-Formatted/README.md

 Since TotD is not on OSX or Linux, the examples are going to be only for Windows.

 To just see what the output will look like, you can run a command like this in your terminal.

         C:\path\to\python.exe totd-formatter.py -i INPUT_FILE [-m MIN_CHARACTERS_PER_LINE]

 To write the output to a file just add an output redirect to the end of your command like so.

         C:\path\to\python.exe totd-formatter.py -i INPUT_FILE [-m MIN_CHARACTERS_PER_LINE] > output.txt

-Using the ">" operator will overwrite the contents of the output file.
+Using the ">" operator will overwrite the contents of the output file.<br/>
-Using the ">>" operator will append to the end of the output file.
+Using the ">>" operator will append to the end of the output file.<br/>
 See the [Microsoft Documentation](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/redirection.mspx?mfr=true) for more info on redirects.

-You should then be able to load the file into the workshop tool.
+You should then be able to load the file into the workshop tool.<br/>
 Details on the tool itself can be found in [this](http://steamcommunity.com/sharedfiles/filedetails/?id=414808565) handy tutorial made by alex.marian.